Debí Tirar Más Fotos: Artwork and visuals

 The artwork for Debí Tirar Más Fotos was revealed on January 3, 2025.
 It features two Monobloc chairs placed on a dirt-and-grass field with banana trees in the background.
 According to Bianca Betancourt of Harper's Bazaar, the album cover is "meant to resonate" with both stateside and islander Puerto Ricans.
 His appearance in album promos notably included doning the pava hat traditional to Puerto Rico, which he also wore to the 2025 Met Gala as a tie-in.

 The visualizers for each track on YouTube display the history of Puerto Rico as a slide presentation, with the content being compiled by Puerto Rican professor of the University of Wisconsin–Madison, Jorell Meléndez Badillo.
 These discuss moments such as the Spanish colonization, the acquisition of Puerto Rico by the United States, the Puerto Rican diaspora, repression and surveillance through the 20th century, the killing of student activist Antonia Martínez, and the creation of the Puerto Rican and Grito de Lares flags.

+Additionally, Bad Bunny created the character Concho, which is a Puerto Rican crested toad, locally known as sapo concho.
+The toad is an endangered species, and its use as a promotional image of the album has had a strong impact on its conservation.

 Critical reception

-It is also currently the fourteenth highest-scoring album on the website.
+Debí Tirar Más Fotos was highly acclaimed by music critics.
+It is also currently the fifteenth highest-scoring album on the website.
 (Note: It was briefly rated a 98/100, which made it the third highest-scoring album, beating Brian Wilson Presents Smile (2004).)
-Aggregator AnyDecentMusic? gave it 8.7 out of 10, based on their assessment of the critical consensus.

-In a five-star review, Maya Georgi of Rolling Stone called it a "homegrown, jubilant, and fresh" album and concluded her review by stating, "In Nadie Sabe, he claimed he was in his prime.
+In a five-star review, Maya Georgi of Rolling Stone called it a "homegrown, jubilant, and fresh" album and concluded her review by stating "[i]n Nadie Sabe, he claimed he was in his prime.
 Now, on Debí Tirar Más Fotos, it’s clear he finally is."
-NME's Lucas Villa commended the album for "revolutionizing Puerto Rico’s folk music", as well for blending nostalgic sounds recalled from Bad Bunny's childhood with contemporary production.
+NME's Lucas Villa commended the album for "revolutionizing Puerto Rico's folk music", as well as blending nostalgic sounds recalled from Bad Bunny's childhood with contemporary production.

 Critics lauded the album for approaching political issues.
 Tatiana Lee Rodriguez of Pitchfork praised the narration of Puerto Rico's struggle for sovereignty "rooted in compounded centuries of Spanish, then American, colonization".
 Writing for AllMusic, David Crone called Debí Tirar Más Fotos a "Puerto Rican triumph".
 In a positive review, Clash's Robin Murray considered the album to be "a love letter to [Bad Bunny's] heritage" and additionally stated that it is "potent and personal".